Lesser-Known GI Bill Benefits

 Entrepreneurship Training

 Want to start a business?
 Already have your own business?
-You may qualify to use GI Bill benefits for training to become business owners or entrepreneurs.
+You may be eligible to use GI Bill education benefits for training to become a business owner or entrepreneur.
 Entrepreneurship training is offered exclusively through the Small Business Administration.

 What kind of training is offered?